Benjamin Harrison: Civil rights

 After regaining the majority in both houses of Congress, some Republicans, led by Harrison, attempted to pass legislation to protect Black Americans' civil rights.
 Attorney General William H. H. Miller, through the Justice Department, ordered prosecutions for violation of voting rights in the South, but white juries often failed to convict or indict violators.
 This prompted Harrison to urge Congress to pass legislation that would "secure all our people a free exercise of the right of suffrage and every other civil right under the Constitution and laws".
 He endorsed the proposed Federal Elections Bill written by Representative Henry Cabot Lodge and Senator George Frisbie Hoar in 1890, but the bill was defeated in the Senate.
 After the bill failed to pass, Harrison continued to speak in favor of African American civil rights in addresses to Congress.
-Most notably, on December 3, 1889, Harrison went before Congress and said:
+On December 3, 1889, Harrison went before Congress and said:

 The colored people did not intrude themselves upon us; they were brought here in chains and held in communities where they are now chiefly bound by a cruel slave code...when and under what conditions is the black man to have a free ballot?
 When is he in fact to have those full civil rights which have so long been his in law?
 When is that quality of influence which our form of government was intended to secure to the electors to be restored? ... in many parts of our country where the colored population is large the people of that race are by various devices deprived of any effective exercise of their political rights and of many of their civil rights.
 The wrong does not expend itself upon those whose votes are suppressed.
 Every constituency in the Union is wronged.

 He severely questioned the states' civil rights records, arguing that if states have the authority over civil rights, then "we have a right to ask whether they are at work upon it."
 Harrison also supported a bill proposed by Senator Henry W. Blair to grant federal funding to schools regardless of the students' races.
 He also endorsed a proposed constitutional amendment to overturn the Supreme Court ruling in the Civil Rights Cases (1883) that declared much of the Civil Rights Act of 1875 unconstitutional.
 None of these measures gained congressional approval.